 In 2021 the College set out on a significant capital investment programme including to £12.6m of planned investments between August 2020 and November 2021 supported by £8.5m or grant funding.
-These planned investments increase the facilities at the main campus at Middlehaven, providing a dedicated learning space for higher level learners in its Institute of Technology (IoT) and other curriculum developments including an investment in T Level accommodation.
+These planned investments were commenced to increase the facilities at the main campus at Middlehaven, providing a dedicated learning space for higher level learners in its Institute of Technology (IoT) and other curriculum developments including an investment in T Level accommodation.

-Total capital expenditure in 2021 fell short of planned levels, reaching £7.9m, as major construction projects were delayed due to the impact of Covid-19 and other macro-economic factors, which restricted availability of construction manpower and materials.
-Unspent capital budgets from 2021 have been carried forward into 2022 and it is anticipated that all of the above projects will be completed by spring 2022 with minimal cost overrun.
-Impacts on students have been minimised as the College has been able to house all effected learners in appropriate alternative accommodation on campus.
+Total capital expenditure in 2021 fell short of planned levels, as major construction projects were delayed due to the impact of Covid-19 and other macro-economic factors, which restricted availability of construction manpower and materials.
+Unspent capital budgets from 2021 were carried forward into 2022 with projects completed by Spring 2022.